-Many students are looking for the ‘magic trick’ that will help them pass their ACCA exams.
-This article explains how there is no ‘magic’ just ‘method’.
+Many students seek the ‘magic trick’ to help them pass their ACCA exams.
+This article explains how there is no ‘magic’, just ‘method’.

 - How do I best prepare for the ACCA?

 - Is there a trick to passing ACCA exams?